TroutTrout

 The Transformation of ICS Through Emulators

-In today's rapidly evolving industrial landscape, the integration of legacy systems within Industrial Control Systems (ICS) is a pressing challenge.
-As industries strive for OT modernization, the role of emulators becomes pivotal in bridging the gap between outdated machinery and cutting-edge technologies.
+The integration of legacy systems within Industrial Control Systems (ICS) is a pressing challenge.
+As industries strive for OT modernization, the role of emulators becomes pivotal in bridging the gap between outdated machinery and modern technologies.
 Emulators serve as a critical tool for ICS integration, enabling organizations to extend the lifespan of their legacy systems while meeting modern compliance requirements such as NIST 800-171, CMMC, and NIS2.

 Understanding Emulators in the Context of ICS